emilyc729/taste-it/README.md

 # Taste-It
-Taste-It allows customers/users to view restaurant menus and order food online from restaurants that have added their menus at the [Tasty](https://menunav.herokuapp.com/) Website/App!
+Taste-It is a React, fullstack app which allows customers/users to view restaurant menus and order food online from restaurants that have added their menus at the [Tasty](https://menunav.herokuapp.com/) Website/App!
 Users who sign up may make food purchases from different restaurants at a time, while non-account users may only view restaurant menus.

 ## Screenshots